tanthanakorn2541/MSTAC_Deep_Learning_COVID19/README.md

 # MSTAC: A Multi-Stage Automated Classification of COVID-19 Chest X-ray Images Using Stacked CNN Models

 This project focuses on the classification of COVID-19 cases using the stacking two deep learning models.
 The project is developed in Python and utilizes libraries such as TensorFlow, scikit-learn, and others for data processing, model creation, evaluation, and model saving.
+MSTAC employs two classification stages: the first distinguishes healthy from unhealthy cases, and the second further classifies COVID-19 and non-COVID-19 cases.

 ## Project Structure